 Jasulan suffers from a heart disease.
-To treat him, his mother takes him to Alma-Ata, the capital of Kazkahstan, to a sanatorium.
-The boy discovers the big city where everyone speaks Russian and the crushing monotony of a state-run institution.
+To treat him, his mother takes him to a sanatorium in Almaty, the capital of Kazkahstan.
+The boy discovers the big city, where everyone speaks Russian, and the crushing monotony of the state-run institution where he has been sent to recuperate.
 This is a wonderfully drawn portrait of the inelegance of the Soviet years, of being poor in the flattest countryside imaginable.
-Omirbaev is, as always, poetically precise with subtle injections of humour, a carefully drawn story of boyhood and growing up.
+Omirbaev is, as always, poetically precise with subtle injections of humour.

 Please share your location to continue.